Fact checked

 • If you have dependent children and no surviving parent, the court will appoint a guardian for your children.

-There are different implications to dying without a will in every province in Canada, which we’ve covered in this article.
+There are different implications to dying without a will in every province in Canada.

 What Are The Costs of Not Having A Will?